arpitbbhayani/system-design-questions/load-balancer.md

 ## Prototype

-To understand the nuances and internals of a Load Balancer, build a prototype that
+To understand the nuances and internals of this system, build a prototype that

 - is a working load balancer
 - has an interface to